 Kheops Beads Focal Necklace

 The necklace itself is simply two strings of 6mm beads.
 It is always challenging to get multiple strands of beads to sit correctly.
 So this pattern will give you all the hints you need in order to achieve the correct effect.
-The necklace design is finished with a beaded clasp made in Peyote Stitch.
+Finish the necklace with a beaded clasp made in Peyote Stitch.
 If you need any help with the basics, like using crimp beads, or working in Peyote, then you can find some free tutorials to download from this website.

 If you have never used Kheops beads before, this necklace pattern starts with an introduction to the beads and includes tips and tricks for using them easily.
 Kheops beads are available in a wide range of colours.
 So you can really mix up the colouring on this design.
 If you already have some half-used tubes of Kheops beads, then you might like to mix them and created a multi-coloured focal area.

 I also have several other patterns using Kheops beads on this site.
 So if you enjoy this design you can try plenty of others too!